strangebuzz/cache-watcher/README.md

 ## Fun fact

 When I developped `sfcw`, I played a lot with configuration files.
-One time I modified my `.env` file... and it turns out that when I refreshed the browser the page was "fast", like 50ms.
+One time, I modified my `.env` file... and it turns out that when I refreshed the browser the page was "fast", like 50ms.
 I repeated the process several times, same result... 🤔 It took me some time to realize that a sfcw process was still running in the background!